openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxtabset

 The `ov::Model` object represents any models inside the OpenVINO™ Runtime.
-For more details, refer to [OpenVINO™ Model representation](model_representation.md) article.
+For more details, refer to the [OpenVINO™ Model representation](model_representation.md) article.

 The code above creates a compiled model associated with a single hardware device from the model object.
 It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware resources).